-If you have been arrested for driving under the influence (DUI) of alcohol or drugs, you may be looking at some serious penalties.
+You may be looking at some serious penalties if police arrest you for a DUI charge, or driving under the influence (DUI) of alcohol or drugs.
 A vigorous defense can minimize or even eliminate those consequences.
 It is in your best interest to have an experienced DUI attorney on your side to ensure the best outcomes in your case.

 DUI Legal Penalties

 An officer cannot require you to undergo a field sobriety test or other testing for DUI without probable cause.
-That means you would have to have committed a fairly egregious driving error prior to being asked to perform any testing.
+Generally speaking, you must commit a fairly egregious driving error in order for police to stop your vehicle.

 Challenging the Blood Test

 - Poor training of the person who drew the blood;

 - Poor record keeping;